-So you got divorced.
-Are you wondering how to heal from a divorce you didn’t want?
-It sucked.
+So you got divorced, and you are wondering how to heal from a divorce you didn't want.
+I know how bad it sucked.
 More than anything.
 Ever.
-Read more here about the five things you want to do to heal from a divorce and to start living and enjoying your life to the fullest.
+If you're ready to start enjoying life again, read on to learn five things you can do to heal from this divorce.

 You got the news.
 It’s Over …

-I mean “What The H*!!”.
-You spent the majority of your adult life trying to make this marriage thing work.
-You put up with crap you didn’t love, but it was worth it to you.
-Having a family, a person and a life together mattered to you … You aren’t good enough for them.
-They don’t love you unconditionally.
-You can’t fix it because they aren’t willing.
-You don’t get a choice because they. are. done.
-And the icing on the cake, perhaps they’ve been seeing someone else.
-You didn’t want this divorce.
+I mean, "What The H*!!".
+You spent the majority of your adult life trying to make this marriage work.
+You put up with crap, but it was worth it to you.
+Having a family, a person, and a life together mattered… and now it seems like you aren't good enough for them?!
+Because they didn't love you, unconditionally.
+And you can't fix it because they aren't willing.
+You don't get a choice because they.
+Are.
+Done.
+And the icing on the cake, perhaps they've been seeing someone else.

 - Your life feels like you have no say in how it unfolds.

 The way you feel now does NOT have to be your new normal.